ilame/Getting_and_Cleaning_Data_CourseProject/README.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

-For more information about this dataset contact: activityrecognition@smartlab.ws

 License:
 ========
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]